overloop-crm/overloop-api-doc/source/includes_main/_organizations.md

-name | The name of the organization website | The organization's website description | The organization's description email | The organization's contact email phone | The organization's contact phone number country | The organization's country city | The organization's city state | The organization's state
+name | The name of the organization website | The organization's website description | The organization's description email | The organization's prospect email phone | The organization's prospect phone number country | The organization's country city | The organization's city state | The organization's state